vinceimbat/vinceimbat/content/tags/essays.md

 ---
-title: Essay
+title: Essays
-description: Analytic, interpretative, or literary forms of writing usually from my personal perspective
 ---
+Analytic, interpretative, or literary forms of writing usually from my personal perspective.